 “POWER STRUGGLE is the remarkable story about how people power overcame corporate power and government cover-ups to finally shut down an aging and dangerous nuclear plant.
 We see how small town citizens were transformed into tenacious environmental activists who triumphed against the odds.
 POWER STRUGGLE is a hopeful story that reminds us that citizen activism is not just possible, it is essential to saving our endangered planet.”

-Filmmaker Robbie Leppzer is available to speak on college campuses and at high schools with POWER STRUGGLE, as well as with a retrospective of his documentary films chronicling 40 years of grassroots social change activism.
+Filmmaker Robbie Leppzer is available to speak with POWER STRUGGLE on colleges campuses and at high schools to participate in a classroom or large forum Q & A with students — either in person or via an online video link.
+In addition, he can present a retrospective of his documentary films chronicling 40 years of grassroots social change activism.
 For more information, download “College Speaking Programs by Documentary Filmmaker Robbie Leppzer”(PDF): www.turningtide.com/pdfs/LeppzerSpeaker2019_+_Doc_Flyers.pdf

 “POWER STRUGGLE is both frightening and inspiring.
 Frightening in the matter-of-fact way in which it reminds viewers of the threat to human health that nuclear power plants continue to pose.
 Inspiring for the story of ordinary people who refuse to accept that risk.
 Director Robbie Leppzer patiently follows the story over years, and celebrates how citizen engagement eventually prevailed, but wisely avoids imposing a happy ending, by reminding us about the long-term legacy of the nuclear waste that gets left behind.
 These kinds of stories, so important to creating a more deeply democratic society, would often go untold without independent media.
 For more than four decades, Leppzer has been an exemplar of that independence, combining a mastery of the craft of storytelling through documentary films with an incisive analysis of how power operates.
 POWER STRUGGLE is journalism at its best.”